Wednesday, November 9, 2016

 9:00 a.m. - 4:30 p.m.

-How do you determine if a client is suicidal and what can you do to help?
+How do you determine if someone is suicidal and what can you do to help?
 In this training, you’ll learn how to recognize the warning signs of suicide and determine when someone is at risk.
-We’ll explore approaches to suicide management and crisis intervention that anyone can use to more effectively communicate with clients in crisis.
+We’ll explore approaches to crisis intervention and suicide management that anyone can use to more effectively communicate with individuals in crisis.

 - Recognize common feelings of people experiencing crisis